Darjeeling Tour Package: Explore the Best of the Himalayas

 Cultural Tapestry: Festivals, Markets, and Local Traditions in Darjeeling

 Local markets serve as microcosms of the town’s cultural diversity, offering everything from fresh produce to handmade crafts.
-Chowrasta, the central hub of Darjeeling, buzzes with activity as vendors sell woolen garments, bamboo handicrafts, and souvenirs like prayer wheels and singing bowls.
-The nearby Tibetan Refugee Self-Help Center showcases exquisite carpets, thangkas, and jewelry crafted by skilled artisans, providing economic support to displaced communities.
+Chowrasta, the central hub of Darjeeling, buzzes with activity as vendors sell woollen garments, bamboo handicrafts, and souvenirs like prayer wheels and singing bowls.
+The nearby Tibetan Refugee Self-Help Centre showcases exquisite carpets, thangkas, and jewellery crafted by skilled artisans, providing economic support to displaced communities.
 For food lovers, the bustling alleys of Mall Road present a treasure trove of culinary delights, from steaming dumplings to spicy street snacks like sel roti and alu jhol.
-These markets are not just shopping destinations but vibrant spaces where stories are exchanged, and connections are forged.
+These markets are not just shopping destinations but vibrant spaces where stories are exchanged and connections are forged.

 Planning Your Darjeeling Adventure: Essential Tips for an Unforgettable Experience